shivamprane/Multiplication-Table/README.md

 # Multiplication-Table
-Multiplication table of the number entered by user using for loop, while loop and do while loop
+Aim: Write a C++ Program to print the multiplication table of the number entered by use using for loop, while loop and do while loop

+Output:
+Multiplication table using for loop:
+7 x 1 = 7
+7 x 2 = 14
+7 x 3 = 21
+7 x 4 = 28
+7 x 5 = 35
+7 x 6 = 42
+7 x 7 = 49
+7 x 8 = 56
+7 x 9 = 63
+7 x 10 = 70